Traffic and Transportation Engineering is an important element of injury prevention through the facilitation of the safe movement of people and goods.

 Traffic Services provides technical support related to traffic operations, installation and maintenance of the traffic control devices to provide for a safe and efficient movement of people and goods on roads under the Town of Halton Hills jurisdiction.
 We provide access to vehicle volume counts, traffic signal phasing, speed studies, accident summary sheets and other related information based on established fees.

-Heavy vehicles permits |
+Heavy Vehicles Permits |

 Annual oversize permitThe Annual Oversize Permit is applicable for heavy trucks with the following dimensions: